History of Mexico: Aztec Empire (1325–1521 CE)

-Spanish conquest
+Spanish conquest of the Aztec Empire

-Mesoamerica on the eve of the Spanish conquest

-The first mainland explorations were followed by a phase of inland expeditions and conquest.
+A phase of inland expeditions and conquest followed the first mainland explorations.
 The Spanish crown extended the Reconquista effort, completed in Spain in 1492, to non-Catholic people in new territories.
-In 1502 on the coast of present-day Colombia, near the Gulf of Urabá, Spanish explorers led by Vasco Núñez de Balboa explored and conquered the area near the Atrato River.

-The conquest was of the Chibcha-speaking nations, mainly the Muisca and Tairona indigenous people that lived here.
-The Spanish founded San Sebastian de Uraba in 1509—abandoned within the year, and in 1510 the first permanent Spanish mainland settlement in America, Santa María la Antigua del Darién.

-The first Europeans to arrive in what is modern day Mexico were the survivors of a Spanish shipwreck in 1511.
-Only two managed to survive Gerónimo de Aguilar and Gonzalo Guerrero until further contact was made with Spanish explorers years later.
-On 8 February 1517 an expedition led by Francisco Hernández de Córdoba left the harbor of Santiago de Cuba to explore the shores of southern Mexico.

-During the course of this expedition many of Hernández' men were killed, most during a battle near the town of Champotón against a Maya army.
-Hernández himself was injured, and died a few days shortly after his return to Cuba.
-This was the Europeans' first encounter with a civilization in the Americas with buildings and complex social organizations which they recognized as being comparable to those of the Old World.
-Hernán Cortés led a new expedition to Mexico landing ashore at present day Veracruz on 22 April 1519, a date which marks the beginning of 300 years of Spanish hegemony over the region.
+The first Europeans to arrive in modern-day Mexico were the survivors of a Spanish shipwreck in 1511.
+Only two survived, Gerónimo de Aguilar and Gonzalo Guerrero, until further contact was made with Spanish explorers years later.
+On 8 February 1517, an expedition led by Francisco Hernández de Córdoba left the harbor of Santiago de Cuba to explore the shores of southern Mexico.
+During this expedition, many of Hernández's men were killed, most during a battle near the town of Champotón against a Maya army.
+Hernández himself was injured and died a few days shortly after his return to Cuba.
+This was the Europeans' first encounter with a civilization in the Americas with buildings and complex social organizations that they recognized as comparable to the Old World.
+Hernán Cortés led a new expedition to Mexico, landing ashore at present-day Veracruz on 22 April 1519.

-In general the 'Spanish conquest of Mexico' denotes the conquest of the central region of Mesoamerica where the Aztec Empire was based.
-The fall of the Aztec capital of Tenochtitlan in 1521 was a decisive event, but the conquest of other regions of Mexico, such as Yucatán, extended long after Spaniards consolidated control of central Mexico.
-The Spanish conquest of Yucatán is the much longer campaign, from 1551 to 1697, against the Maya peoples of the Maya civilization in the Yucatán Peninsula of present-day Mexico and northern Central America.
+The Spanish conquest of Mexico denotes the conquest of the central region of Mesoamerica, where the Aztec Empire was based.
+The fall of the Aztec capital of Tenochtitlan in 1521 was a decisive event, but the conquest of other regions of Mexico, such as Yucatán, extended long after the Spaniards consolidated control of central Mexico.
+The Spanish conquest of Yucatán was a much longer campaign, from 1551 to 1697, against the Maya peoples of the Maya civilization in the Yucatán Peninsula of present-day Mexico and northern Central America.

-Analysis of defeat

-The Alliance ambushed indigenous ceremonies, such as during the Massacre in the Great Temple, which allowed the Spanish conquerors to avoid fighting the best Aztec warriors in direct armed battle, killing a large number of unarmed Aztec elites.

 Smallpox (Variola major and Variola minor) began to spread in Mesoamerica immediately after the arrival of Europeans.
 The indigenous peoples, who had no immunity to it, eventually died in the millions.
 A third of all the natives of the Valley of Mexico succumbed to it within six months of the Spaniards' arrival.